wavesplatform/waves-lessons/lessons/EN/B. How the waves works/a. Waves blockchain description/lesson.md

 ## Waves blockchain platform ##

-Waves is a [blockchain](#blockchain) platform for issuing cryptographic tokens and conducting crowdfunding campaigns.
+The Waves is a [blockchain](#blockchain) platform for issuing cryptographic tokens and conducting crowdfunding campaigns.
 The company offers everyone an open blockchain protocol that works with [decentralized](#decentralizationfirstchapter) solutions.

 ### Principles of work ###